 Type of Change | Subset of change | Type of Variation |

-Change in the manufacturer of a starting material/reagent/intermediate used in the manufacturing process of the active substance or change in the manufacturer of the active substance, where no Certificate of Suitability is available | The proposed manufacturer is part of the same organization as the currently approved manufacturer. | IB |
+Change in the manufacturer of a starting material/reagent/intermediate used in the manufacturing process of the active substance or change in the manufacturer of the active substance, where no Certificate of Suitability is available. | The proposed manufacturer is part of the same organization as the currently approved manufacturer. | IB |

-Changes in the manufacturing process of the active substance | Minor change in the manufacturing process of the active substance. | IA |
+= | Change in the manufacturer of a starting material/reagent/intermediate used in the manufacturing process of the active substance or change in the manufacturer of the active substance, where no Certificate of Suitability is available. | II |

-= | Substantial change to the manufacturing process of the active substance which might have a significant impact on the quality, safety, or efficacy of the medicinal product. | II |
+= | Minor change in the manufacturing process of the active substance. | II |

-Change in batch size (including batch size ranges) of active substance or intermediate used in the manufacturing process of the active substance | Up to a 10-fold increase compared to the currently approved batch size | IA |
+Change outside the limits of the approved specifications range for the active substance. | Up to a 10-fold increase compared to the currently approved batch size | IA |

 = | Downscaling down to 10-fold | IA |

-Change in the specification parameters and/or limits of an active substance, starting material/intermediate/reagent used in the manufacturing process of the active substance | Tightening of specification limits | IAIN |
+Change in batch size (including batch size ranges) of the active substance or intermediate used in the manufacturing process of the active substance. | Tightening of specification limits | IAIN |

 = | Addition of a new specification parameter to the specification with its corresponding test method | IA |

-= | Change outside the limits of the approved specifications range for the active substance | II |
+= | Change in the specification parameters and/or limits of an active substance, starting material/intermediate/reagent used in the manufacturing process of the active substance | II |

-Change in test procedure for the active substance or starting material/reagent/intermediate used in the manufacturing process of the active substance | Minor changes to an approved test procedure | IA |
+Change in the active substance’s re-test period/storage period or storage conditions. | Minor changes to an approved test procedure | IA |

-= | Other changes to a test procedure (including replacement or addition) for the active substance or a starting material/intermediate | IB |
+= | Change in test procedure for the active substance or starting material/reagent/intermediate used in the manufacturing process of the active substance | IB |

-Change in the re-test period/storage period or storage conditions of the active substance | Change in storage conditions of the active Substance | IB |
+Other changes to a test procedure (including replacement or addition) for the active substance or a starting material/intermediate | Change in the re-test period/storage period or storage conditions of the active substance. | IB |

 Certificate of Suitability | The new certificate from a new manufacturer (replacement or addition). | IAIN |